gdotgordon/site_word_freq/README.md

 task queue, and decrements by one before it is about to read the results channel.
 This counting technique is demonstrated in Donovan and Kernighan's "The Go Programming Language" book.

+External dependencies: The scanner uses the "golang.org/x/net/html" HTMP parser package, so you'll need that to build.